cgnorthcutt/cgnorthcutt.github.io/README.md

 * **Work**
 {:start="1"}
-    1. Do work that **empowers** people, especially protected groups and the underpriveledged.
+    1. Do work that **empowers** people, especially the underpriveledged.
-    2. "Smart" is a made-up word.
-"Expert" = 10,000 hours of study, not a "better brain".
+    2. The "smarter" person is just the one who studied more than you.
     3. Work seroiusly, but don't take yourself too seriously 😉

 * **People**